bfuchs18/R01_Marketing/docs/DataManual.md

 #### Survey (redcap) data

-1. Transfer data from source (REDCap) and to OneDrive
+To transfer survey data from source (REDCap) to OneDrive:
    1. Log in to redcap
    2. Download visit data
       1. Navigate to the REDCap project: Food Marketing Resilience/Project REACH